basvandervlies/cf_surfsara_lib/doc/services/munge.md

 This bundle copies a munge key to a node.
  * `/etc/munge/munge.key`

+This bundle will install munge and configure the following files with mustache templates:
+ * /etc/default/munge (debian)

+These files will be generated with the aid of mustache templates with json data. the templates are located in:
+ * templates/scl/munge/
+ * templates/scl/munge/json

 This bundle also makes sure that the proper owner (munge:munge) and permissions (400) are set.

 The following json variables can be set in def.cf/json to invoke files bundles: